The Planted Pantry » Breakfast » Maple Cinnamon Overnight Oats

 • Reheat: You can microwave these for 30s – 1m if you prefer warm oats vs cold.

 • Not Vegan?
-Use cow’s milk instead of plant milk.
+Use cow’s milk instead of plant-based milk, or add a scoop of Greek yogurt.

 • Gluten-free?
 Make sure to select a certified gluten-free variety of oats.